 Let’s say your rocket ship company wants to decrease the cost per launch by 5% this year.
 That’s a great fit for an initiative, as no single epic could likely achieve that big of a goal.
 Within that initiative, there would be epics such as, “Decrease launch-phase fuel consumption by 1%,” “Increase launches per quarter from 3 to 4,” and “Turn all thermostats down from 71 to 69 degrees #Dadmode.”

 Internally, we call our initiatives “PC Tickets.”
 Project Central tickets are configured in Jira Software just like our epics.
 Each team takes their four or five most important goals for the year and makes PC tickets for each one.
 These PC tickets are used by the founders and management to understand all the work being done in the company.
+Check out our free project management template, inspired by our own agile practices.

 In many organizations, the founders or leadership team encourage the pursuit of some aspirational destination.
 These are the (sometimes super corny) goals announced each year or quarter.
 Initiatives are typically collections of epics, but you can also use custom fields or labels to categorize by team, strategic pillar, or timeframe, and create a custom hierarchy to better align work to higher-level organizational goals.